Showing posts with label Harry Whittington. Show all posts

 Marquand’s blonde bombshell daughter, Melinda (Martha Hyer, giving a performance that should appeal to Morgan Fairchild fans), is the woman who relieves Lonnie’s six-year case of blue balls (I can’t believe he served his entire sentence without once messing around with a cellmate, but such things weren’t acknowledged in 1960).
 Lonnie’s post-nut bliss is quickly dashed when he learns Melinda has married Dr. Ned Thomas (Brett Halsey).
 “I waited six years for you!”
 Lonnie rages.
 “You had no choice,” Melinda smirks.
 Melinda is content to keep Lonnie as a side piece, but Lonnie doesn’t want to share.
 But can he get his revenge before Marquand—with the help of Sheriff Wheaton (Kelly Thordson, also very sweaty)—silences him for good?

 Its uncomfortable familial interactions and unrealistic racial representation aside, I love Desire in the Dust and credit it with introducing me to the work of Harry Whittington.
 The only thing that would make it even better is if it had been made in the mid-1960s by Russ Meyer.
 Unfortunately, Desire in the Dust is not available for streaming or on Blu-ray.
-However, if you’re not too picky about video quality, you can get a perfectly watchable DVD-R here.
+However, if you’re not too picky about video quality, there's a perfectly watchable copy here.

 Sunday, March 5, 2023